P-Louw/UniverseExplorer/README.md

 Migrations
 ===
 Set connectionstring in 'appsettings.json' in the 'DevelopUniverseDb' section.
-To run migrations apply the following commands from the service folder 'UniverseExplorer\Services.UniverseEf\'
+Appsettings file is located in 'App.Core' To run migrations apply the following commands from the service folder 'UniverseExplorer\Services.UniverseEf\'

 Create migration: